mythril-forge/vanilla-spells/spells/level-2/flaming-sphere.md

 ## Description
 A 5-foot-diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
-Any creature that ends its turn within 5 feet of the sphere must make a Dexterity saving throw.
+Any creature that ends its turn within 5 feet of the sphere must make a Dexterity Saving Throw.
 The creature takes `2d6` fire damage on a failed save, or half as much damage on a successful one.

 As a bonus action, you can move the sphere up to 30 feet.